Roman Catholic Diocese of Nelson: Diocesan demographics

 The diocese contains 31 parishes.
-Serving or retired in the diocese are 28 diocesan priests, 7 religious priests ministering to 75,000 Catholics.
-It also has 13 religious sisters and supports 7 Catholic schools.
-(As of March 2011) This diocese covers two time zones with the East Kootenay and Columbia Valley on Mountain Time and the rest on Pacific time.
+Serving or retired in the diocese are 28 diocesan priests and 7 religious priests ministering to 75,000 Catholics.
+As of March 2011 it also has 13 religious sisters and supports 7 Catholic schools.
+This diocese covers two time zones with the East Kootenay and Columbia Valley on Mountain Time and the rest on Pacific Time.

 History

 In the late 1830s French Canadians in the Oregon Territory petitioned the Quebec bishops to have missionary priests sent beyond the Rocky Mountains.
-In response to this plea, Fathers François-Norbert Blanchet and Modeste Demers were sent West to a remote part of the Quebec diocese referred to as New Caledonia by the Hudson’s Bay Company.
-While at Boat Encampment on the Columbia River (Mica Dam area), Blanchet and Demers celebrated Mass on October 10, 1838 the first Mass celebrated in what later became the Diocese of Nelson.
+In response to this plea, Fathers François-Norbert Blanchet and Modeste Demers were sent West to a remote part of the Quebec diocese referred to as New Caledonia by the Hudson's Bay Company.
+While at Boat Encampment on the Columbia River (Mica Dam area), Blanchet and Demers celebrated Mass on October 10, 1838, the first Mass celebrated in what later became the Diocese of Nelson.

 During the years of westward expansion and settlement, the spiritual needs of the region presently administered by the Diocese of Nelson came under the jurisdiction of various bishoprics: